-- 1. assist the Management Committee with the production of an internal Policy document stating the organisational and other arrangements for implementing this Policy; - 2. ensure that all members of staff have sufficient information, instruction and training to enable them to effectively carry out their duties and responsibilities as required by this Policy and legislation; - 3. ensure that newly appointed staff, temporary staff and young workers receive sufficient information, instruction and training to enable them to effectively carry out their duties and responsibilities as required by this Policy, and the provisions of legislation; - 4. be the focal point for reference on health, safety and welfare matters and give advice or indicate sources of advice.
-Any health and safety problems for which they are unable to provide a solution should be referred in the first instance to the Management Committee and/or KAHSC; - 5. co-ordinate the implementation of the Proprietor/Management Committee's health, safety and welfare procedures; - 6. make clear any duties in respect of health and safety that are delegated to members of staff; - 7. stop any practices or the use of any plant, tools, equipment, machinery, etc. considered to be unsafe, until satisfied as to their safety;
+- 1. assist the Senior Leadership Team with the production of an internal Policy document stating the organisational and other arrangements for implementing this Policy; - 2. ensure that all members of staff have sufficient information, instruction and training to enable them to effectively carry out their duties and responsibilities as required by this Policy and legislation; - 3. ensure that newly appointed staff, temporary staff and young workers receive sufficient information, instruction and training to enable them to effectively carry out their duties and responsibilities as required by this Policy, and the provisions of legislation; - 4. be the focal point for reference on health, safety and welfare matters and give advice or indicate sources of advice.
+Any health and safety problems for which they are unable to provide a solution should be referred in the first instance to the Senior Leadership Team and/or KAHSC; - 5. co-ordinate the implementation of health, safety and welfare procedures; - 6. make clear any duties in respect of health and safety that are delegated to members of staff; - 7. stop any practices or the use of any plant, tools, equipment, machinery, etc. considered to be unsafe, until satisfied as to their safety; - 8. put in place procedures to monitor the health and safety performance of the setting;

-- 8. put in place procedures to monitor the health and safety performance of the setting; - 9. arrange for risk assessments of the premises and working practices to be undertaken, recorded and reviewed on a regular basis, and ensure they are kept informed of accidents and hazardous situations; - put into place and actively monitor risk assessments and resulting procedures relating to the identification and management of work-related ill-health with specific emphasis on the identification and reduction of workrelated stress; - 11. to receive and respond positively to health and safety problems reported to them by their staff and to generate co-operation from all employees under their direction; - 12. ensure that all accidents are reported, investigated and any remedial actions required are taken or requested; - 13. ensure that procedures and appropriate contacts with external services are established and are in place for all individuals to follow in the case of situations presenting serious and imminent danger; - 14. review from time to time the emergency procedures, the provision of first aid and risk assessments; - 15. review regularly, the dissemination of health and safety information in the school paying particular attention to newly appointed and temporary staff, volunteer helpers, students and other users of the premises; - 16. ensure that all equipment used in the school is adequately maintained and inspected in accordance with the law and procedures contained in KAHSC Safety Series; - 17. report to the Management Committee at least annually on the health and safety performance of the school; - 18. co-operate with and provide the necessary facilities for properly appointed Trade Union Safety Representatives; - 19. consult as appropriate, with staff on issues relating to their health, safety and welfare, and communicate the outcome of any safety audits, inspections and risk assessments which may affect the working conditions and/or practices of those staff; - 20. ensure that contractors on the site are made aware of this Policy and that health and safety matters are formally discussed at any pre-contract site meetings; - 21. ensure, as far as is reasonably practicable, that the health, safety and welfare of pupils/students, visitors and members of the public are safeguarded.
+- 9. arrange for risk assessments of the premises and working practices to be undertaken, recorded and reviewed on a regular basis, and ensure they are kept informed of accidents and hazardous situations; - put into place and actively monitor risk assessments and resulting procedures relating to the identification and management of work-related ill-health with specific emphasis on the identification and reduction of workrelated stress; - 11. to receive and respond positively to health and safety problems reported to them by their staff and to generate co-operation from all employees under their direction; - 12. ensure that all accidents are reported, investigated and any remedial actions required are taken or requested; - 13. ensure that procedures and appropriate contacts with external services are established and are in place for all individuals to follow in the case of situations presenting serious and imminent danger; - 14. review from time to time the emergency procedures, the provision of first aid and risk assessments; - 15. review regularly, the dissemination of health and safety information in the school paying particular attention to newly appointed and temporary staff, volunteer helpers, students and other users of the premises; - 16. ensure that all equipment used in the school is adequately maintained and inspected in accordance with the law and procedures contained in KAHSC Safety Series; - 17. consult as appropriate, with staff on issues relating to their health, safety and welfare, and communicate the outcome of any safety audits, inspections and risk assessments which may affect the working conditions and/or practices of those staff; - 18. ensure that contractors on the site are made aware of this Policy and that health and safety matters are formally discussed at any pre-contract site meetings; - 19. ensure, as far as is reasonably practicable, that the health, safety and welfare of pupils/students, visitors and members of the public are safeguarded.